Old Marylebone Town Hall wedding photographerFor your Westminster Register Office wedding

 Your Registrar will conduct a legal interview with both of you, either together or separately (in private).
 You will be asked to confirm all of the details that you gave in your Notice.
 This interview will be held in one of the other ceremony rooms on the same floor as your ceremony room.

-If you are together this interview lasts between 5 and 8 minutes.
-If you are having separate interviews it is between 5 and 8 minutes x 2.
+If you are together this interview lasts 8 to 10 minutes.
+If you are having separate interviews it is 8 and 10 minutes x 2.

 The interview gives your Registrars an opportunity to get to know you a little and to go through the order of proceedings.
-If you are having readings, ring bearers and music they will note this and also help your music monitor.
+If you are having readings, ring bearers and music they will advise each person responsible before your ceremony starts.
+They will also say ‘hello’ to your two witnesses.
 Please reassure your guests with duties that the Registrars will look after them.
 Nothing is rushed and they will guide everyone beautifully.

 What does the ceremony consist of and how long will it take?